kristopolous/EvDa/README.md

 makes composing such a system convenient and easy.

 It's been used in ember, angular, react, backbone, and extjs projects to supplement features that aren't in these libraries and also to get multiple libraries that don't play nice with each other to interact.

+In so doing, since `FW_rewrite` becomes 0, that means that everything but `FW_training` also becomes 0.

+Getting `FW_training` near 0 can only be done through great care in writing documentation for humans with plenty of examples.

+Let's start with demonstrating how EvDa is purely agnostic.

 ### Agnostic Example: Namespaced Events